danasilver/tiny-human-time/README.md

 `t1` and `t2` are instances of `Date` or integers whose value relative to one another is given in milliseconds.
 Their order doesn't matter.

+If `t2` is not given, `t1` alone will be used as the timespan.

 Returns the converted value and the greatest matching unit without going over.
 For example, `23 hours` will be followed by `1 day`.

 Supports:

+ - nanoseconds
+ - microseconds
  - milliseconds
  - seconds
  - minutes